AtanasovAtanas/pb-interactive-csharp/EN/04-For-Loop/04-Increment-and-Decrement.md

 [slide]
 # Decrement Operator

 The unary decrement operator `--` decrements its operand by 1.
-The operand must be a variable.

 The decrement operator is supported in two forms: the postfix decrement operator, `x--`, and the prefix decrement operator, `--x`.